 Mark Bobin (September 2019) Head Gardener at Minterne Gardens, Dorset.

-£1000 was awarded to help him visit Arunachal Pradesh in October 2019.
+Mark was awarded a bursary to help him visit Arunachal Pradesh in October 2019.
 The expedition was arranged by Group member Keith Rushforth.
 The expedition trekked in the hills above Mipi, studying and recording the plants in their natural habitat.
 His focus was on Rhododendron species, with the aim of improving his knowledge and understanding and studying their taxonomy.
 Seeing the plants in their natural habitat has enabled him to try and emulate these conditions back at Minterne Gardens.
 An illustrated article on the expedition appeared in the 2020 RCMG Year Book.

 Richard Holman (September 2017) Working gardener at Trelissick Garden, Cornwall.